 I’ll never forget one of the years I was teaching kindergarten, I had a little boy who struggled.
 He didn’t just struggle with academics, but with every aspect of kindergarten.

-Kids who have too much screen time struggle with:
+Research has shown us children who have too much screen time struggle with:

 - Making friends and engaging with their peers- They aren’t exposed to holding conversations or relating to others when they are focused on a screen

 - Focus- Their brains are constantly being fed with flashing colors and shots of dopamine when they get answers correct and the game tells them “good job.”
-They haven’t had a chance to practice focusing
+They haven’t had a chance to practice focusing.

 There is even research that shows too much screen time contributes to ADHD, Anxiety, Depression, and Obesity.

 Check out these brain scans of preschoolers that were read to vs. preschoolers who spent a lot of time on screens.
-The kids who have spent a lot of time staring at a screen have underdeveloped brains.
+The children who have spent a lot of time staring at a screen have underdeveloped brains.

 - Kids don’t need to be on learning apps.
 At all.
 Although short-term you may think learning apps are helping, they may actually do more harm than good.

-Kids learn best through movement and play.
+Remember: children learn best through movement and play.

 Healthy Limits for Screen Time